storj/docs/app/dcs/getting-started/page.md

 ## Before you begin

 To get started, create an account with Storj.
-You’ll automatically be on Storj's free plan that gives you access to try our storage with your [third-party tool](docId:REPde_t8MJMDaE2BU8RfQ) or project.
+You'll automatically begin a free trial that gives you access to try our storage with your [third-party tool](docId:REPde_t8MJMDaE2BU8RfQ) or project.

 {% quick-links %}
 {% quick-link title="Sign up" href="https://storj.io/signup"  %}